dlpoole/Analog-Color-Organ-Light-Organ/README.md

-the strings typically have a male connector and pigtail at one end and a female connector molded to the other so as to suggest daisy-chaining them, at least some ship with the equivalent of 21 AWG stranded wire, the resistance of which is too great to support more than 50 LED clusters, which at full white, total 2.5 Amperes.
+the strings typically have a male connector and pigtail at one end and a female connector molded to the other so as to suggest daisy-chaining them, at least some ship with the equivalent of 21 AWG stranded wire, the resistance of which is too great to support more than 50 LED clusters, which at full white, draw 2.5 Amperes.
 This isn’t noticeable across a single string because there is some current compliance within the WS2811, but it will become noticeable with two strings.
 Some resellers claim strings with 18 AWG wire, in which case the number of interfaces might be relaxed, but the #define NUMBER_STRINGS 4 and #define LEDS_PER_STRING 50 would require change.
+Note that WS2811 strings may be very ESD vulnerable, particularly the first "bulb" in a string which floats until it has been connected to a driver.
+ESD damage to that chip is likely to interrupt the data flow to all bulbs down the string.

 Infrared Remote: Although a few other decoders are anticipated in the #includes and could be handled in a fork of the sketch, this sketch assumes NEC codes such as that sent by the